TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 Again, Tools adds around 5%.

-We’ve covered that you need to look at more than 1 metric before you decide to add more memory.
-I’m afraid it is case by case, as shown in the following table.
+We've covered that you need to look at more than 1 metric before you decide to add more memory.
+I'm afraid it is case by case, as shown in the following table.
 All these VMs are low on free memory, but other than VM on row no 3, the rest has sufficient memory.

 ![Multiple memory metrics](2.3.3-fig-14.png)